Young Men Cowered While Young Women Were Massacred

 He aimed his hunting rifle and started firing.

 (14 bright futures snuffed out.
-They said "we're not feminists.")
+They said, "we're not feminists.")

-But what if, in that first classroom, the young men didn't separate from the girls, and then refused to file out of the class?
+But what if, in that first classroom, the young men wouldn't separate from the girls, and then refused to file out of the class?
 What if they rushed Lepine instead?
 Failing that, what if they had jumped him as he exited the class?

 "The defining image of contemporary Canadian maleness is not M Lépine... but the professors and the men in that classroom, who, ordered to leave by the lone gunman, meekly did so, and abandoned their female classmates to their fate--an act of abdication that would have been unthinkable in almost any other culture throughout human history.
 The 'men' stood outside in the corridor and, even as they heard the first shots, they did nothing.
 And, when it was over and [Lepine] walked out of the room and past them, they still did nothing.
 Whatever its other defects, Canadian manhood does not suffer from an excess of testosterone."